 Let’s now have a brief overview of what you’re getting into when you start learning Japanese.

 How Hard Is It to Learn Japanese?

 I think that’s a hard question – pun intended!

 But the difficulty level, in my opinion, is influenced by factors tied to you, as a learner.
 It’s suggested to first ask yourself these questions to see what type of learner you are if you plan to learn Japanese on your own.

 Have you studied foreign languages before?

 I’m a firm believer that you have what it takes to learn a new language.
 But learning is a skill that needs to be nurtured.
-If you have studied a second language in the past, you are aware of what learning a new foreign language entails: consistency, practice, time, memory and the desire to challenge yourself with new concepts.
+If you have studied a second language in the past, you are aware of what learning a new foreign language entails: consistency, practice, time, memory, and the desire to challenge yourself with new concepts.
 You may have to revisit your native tongue’s grammar too.

 If you are new to language learning, then Japanese will appear difficult because you are building both your ability to learn new things and Japanese language skills at the same time.